-Quittance's panel of expert clinical negligence solicitors have years of experience handling a wide range of claims, including for cancer misdiagnosis, wrong site surgery and delayed treatment.
+The panel of expert clinical negligence solicitors have years of experience handling a wide range of claims, including for cancer misdiagnosis, wrong-site surgery, and delayed treatment.

-Our solicitors' depth of knowledge means that they are able to better assess the scope and outcome of a claim.
-This also means they are more able to handle all aspects of a claim for a reduced clinical negligence claim success fee.Back to top
+The solicitors' depth of knowledge means that they can better assess the scope and outcome of a claim.

 Your solicitor will fight for the best possible compensation settlement for you, and the highly-experienced panel of solicitors have an excellent track record of winning injury claims.